Detecting financial crime and money laundering: how are we fighting it?

 ABN AMRO does everything it can to find criminal transactions.
 In 60 seconds we explain how!

-In the Netherlands, the Act on the prevention of money laundering and financing of terrorism (Wwft) is in force.
-The Dutch central bank (DNB) supervises banks and assesses whether they are compliant with the Wwft.
-The Wwft implements European anti-money laundering regulations, which are based on international guidelines issued by key organisations such as the Financial Action Task Force (FATF) and the Basel Committee on Banking Supervision (BCBS).
+The Netherlands has the Money Laundering and Terrorist Financing (Prevention) Act (Wwft).
+DNB supervises banks and assesses whether they comply with the Wwft.
+The Wwft incorporates European money laundering regulations, which are based on international guidelines from important organisations such as the Financial Action Task Force (FATF) and the Basel Committee on Banking Supervision (BCBS).